updated on 20 July 2021

 However, academic ability is just one of several important characteristics that graduate recruiters expect candidates to demonstrate in their applications.
 But while the way to do well in one’s studies is no secret, effectively demonstrating the other key skills that recruiters want to see evidence of in applications can be more difficult.

 Below we set out the key skills any candidate needs to develop to secure a training contract, pupillage or place on a vacation scheme, as well as some pointers on how you might demonstrate these on application forms.

 A lawyer’s primary job is to advise their clients on possible courses of action and help each client choose the best one.
 On matters such as large commercial transactions or litigation cases, complex law and multiple parties are also likely to be involved.

 The ability to communicate clearly and persuasively when writing or speaking is therefore essential.
-Lawyers are often tasked with explaining complex legal concepts and actions to clients who are not lawyers and often these clients will be much more interested in finding out how to achieve their aims than the technical aspects of law.
-And when members of a team of lawyers are each given a task which feeds into a wider transaction or other legal matter, clear communication between colleagues is crucial.
+Lawyers are often tasked with explaining complex legal concepts and actions to clients who are not lawyers and often these clients will be much more interested in finding out how to achieve their aims than the technical aspects of the law.
+And when members of a team of lawyers are each given a task that feeds into a wider transaction or other legal matter, clear communication between colleagues is crucial.